pbrudny/blockey/README.md

 Created on [Warsaw Blockathon 2018](http://blockathon.pl/)

 # Concept
-To simplify KYC process we introduced a system which verify users identity based on his account in any European bank.
+To simplify KYC process we introduced a system which verifies users identity based on his account in any European bank.
 We use bank open API's provided by [PSD2 directive](https://ec.europa.eu/info/law/payment-services-psd-2-directive-eu-2015-2366_e) to confirm user personal data and assign it to user wallet address.
-We store such assignemet in a public blockchain so that any 3rd can easily use it to connect user with his wallet and skip the KYC.
+We store such assignment in a public blockchain so that any 3rd party can easily use it to assign user to his wallet and skip the KYC process.

 Keep in mind that we don't store any personal data on the blockchain but just the hash which can be used only for comparison but not for retrieving data so that we don't break GDPR.